 Janice Peacock has been making glass beads and creating one-of-kind jewelry since 1992.
 Much of her recent work has focused on the creation of items which look ancient—African masks used in traditional ceremonies and tiny vessels unearthed from the sea.
 Her work has been exhibited internationally and is in the permanent collections of the Corning Museum of Glass and the Museum of Glass in Tacoma, WA.
 She has recently started creating large glass sculptures using a sand casting technique.

-Janice lives in the San Francisco Bay Area with her husband, three cats, and an undisclosed number of cats, plus a newly adopted dog.
+Janice lives in the San Francisco Bay Area with her husband and an undisclosed number of cats, plus a newly adopted dog.
 In addition to non-stop beading, she likes reading, knitting, quilting, and gardening.
 She has a studio full of beads...lots and lots of beads.